productaize/dataset-orm/README.md

     img.save()
     data = img.imagefile.read()

-The imagefile field is the filename of a dataset_orm.files.DatasetFile.
+Here the imagefile field provides a file-like API.
+This is an efficient way to store binary data in the database.
 The file's data is split in chunks and written to the database in multiple parts.
 On reading back, the chunks are retrieved from the db in parallel, in order to improve performance for large files.
-Tests indicate a 25% speed up is possible v.v. a single BLOB.
+Tests indicate a 25% speed up is possible v.v. a binary field.

-Use the `dataset.files` direct API to get a filesystem-like API to binary data stored in the database:
+You may use the `dataset.files` API to get a filesystem-like API to binary data stored in the database, without the need to use a model:

     from dataset_orm import files